 How Do Businesses Change Their Company Culture?

 Despite the importance of company culture, only recently has it become a household name.
 Plenty of established businesses lack company culture.
-Some of them, however, are finally realizing that this is the reason they’ve had so much trouble with growth and employee loyalty.
+Some of them, however, finally realize that this is the reason they’ve had trouble with growth and employee loyalty.
 Thankfully, it’s never too late to change or improve your company culture.

 1. Allow Employees to Share Ideas